The Legend of the Selkies | Ultimate Mythology Blog – Top Selkie Facts

 Tales From All Over the World about the Legend of the Selkies

-The selkie-wife tale had its version for practically every island of Orkney.
+The old wives’ tales of selkies had their version for practically every island of Orkney.
 In one tale, a bachelor falls in love with a selkie and steals her skin.
-When he’s not around, she searches the house and finds her seal-skin thanks to her youngest daughter.
+When he’s not around, she searches the house and finds her seal skin, thanks to her youngest daughter.

-In Shetland, some stories bring us tales of selkies luring islanders into the sea where the lovelorn humans never return to dry land.
-The sea-folk were also believed to revert to human shape and breathed air, but they had the ability to transform into seals as well, using their seal-skin, each of which was unique and irreplaceable.
+In Shetland, some stories bring us tales of selkies luring islanders into the sea, where the lovelorn humans never return to dry land.
+The sea-folk were also believed to revert to human shape and breathed air, but they had the ability to transform into seals as well.
+They did this using their seal skin, each of which was unique and irreplaceable.

-The Scottish ballad The Great Silkie of Sule Skerry details the shape-shifting nature of selkies:
+The Scottish ballad The Great Silkie of Sule Skerry details the legend of the selkies’ shape-shifting nature:

 ‘I am a man upo’ da land;